Siege of al-Fu'ah and Kafriya: 2015

-On 28 March 2015, after four days of fighting, rebels captured Idlib city and managed to besiege the towns of Kafriya and al‐Fu'ah.
-Thousands of civilians were trapped since.
-Army of Conquest and one of its main components, al-Nusra Front, imposed a full siege blocking all humanitarian supplies to the towns; the Syrian Observatory for Human Rights] (SOHR) reported several executions of people accused of smuggling goods into Kafriya and al‐Fu'ah.
+On 28 March 2015, after four days of fighting, rebels captured Idlib city and managed to besiege the towns of Kafriya and al‐Fu'ah, resulting in thousands of civilians being trapped in the two settlements.
+The Army of Conquest rebel alliance and one of its main components, al-Nusra Front, imposed a full siege, blocking all humanitarian supplies to the towns; the Syrian Observatory for Human Rights (SOHR) reported several executions of people accused of smuggling goods into Kafriya and al‐Fu'ah.

-In July 2015, the Battle of Zabadani began, as Hezbollah and the Syrian Army launched an offensive against rebel-held Al-Zabadani, as part of the Qalamoun offensive (May–June 2015).
-The pro-government siege of Zabadani and the rebel siege of Kafriya and al-Fu'ah became linked in negotiations.
+In July 2015, the battle of Zabadani began as Hezbollah and the Syrian Army launched an offensive against rebel-held al-Zabadani, as part of the Qalamoun offensive.
+The pro-government attack on Zabadani and the concurrent rebel siege of Kafriya and al-Fu'ah became linked in negotiations.

-On 2 August, the Army of Conquest announced it would continue its operations against the besieged enclave of Kafriya and al-Fu'ah.
-On 10 August, the rebels launched an assault on al-Fu'ah, after detonating a car bomb and tunnel bomb, and advanced towards it.
-A temporary ceasefire in Zabadani and the two Idlib towns was put in place after negotiations between Ahrar a-Sham rebels and an Iranian delegation in Turkey, but these collapsed in late August after the government refused the rebel demand to release 1,500 female detainees, according to Ahrar a-Sham.
+On 2 August, Army of Conquest announced it would continue its operations against the besieged enclave of Kafriya and al-Fu'ah.
+On 10 August, the rebels launched an assault on al-Fu'ah after detonating a car bomb and tunnel bomb, advancing towards it.
+A temporary ceasefire in Zabadani and the two Idlib towns was put in place after negotiations between Ahrar al-Sham rebels and an Iranian delegation in Turkey, but these collapsed in late August after the government refused the rebel demand to release 1,500 female detainees, according to Ahrar al-Sham.

 On 31 August, Army of Conquest rebels launched a powerful attack on the enclave and captured al-Suwaghiyah, forcing the government soldiers to retreat to Tal Khirbat.
-Opposition media reported that the village of Deir al-Zaghab, due south of Kafariya and southeast of al-Fuaa, had also been captured by rebels, but pro-government media said the pro-government forces had repelled an attack on the area.
-There were two days of protests in pro-government areas across Syria, including Sayeda Zainab, Homs and Latakia, calling on the government to save the civilians trapped in the siege, burning tires and blocking the Damascus International Airport road; the government blamed the demonstrations on "young anarchists".
+Opposition media reported that the village of Deir al-Zaghab, due south of Kafariya and southeast of al-Fu'ah, had also been captured by rebels, but pro-government media said the pro-government forces had repelled an attack on the area.
+There were two days of protests in pro-government areas across Syria, including Sayeda Zainab, Homs and Latakia, calling on the government to save the civilians trapped in the siege; protesters burned tires and blocked the Damascus International Airport road.
+The government blamed the demonstrations on "young anarchists".